0xbitx/DEDSEC_GUILDJACKER/README.md

   * Change Server Icon: Modify the server's icon.
   * Change Server: Switch between different servers for interaction.

-DISNUKER is a versatile tool for developers, system administrators, and server managers who need precise control and extensive functionality for managing their servers and channels.
+GUILD-JACKER is a versatile tool for developers, system administrators, and server managers who need precise control and extensive functionality for managing their servers and channels.

 How to Create a Bot Account: